 Engr.
-Eugene Bayta joined Vitarich Corporation in November of 2018 as the Vice President, National Poultry Processing Manager.
+Eugene Bayta was appointed as Vice President, National Poultry Processing Manager last January 9, 2019.
 He earned his bachelor's degree in Agricultural Engineering at the University of the Philippines at Los Banos in 1985 and passed the Board in 1987, placing 4th among the passers.
 He has 31 years of experience in the poultry industry having worked for RFM Corporation, Swift Foods, Inc. and Poultrymax Omnis, Inc. He has extensive experience in the whole Broiler Integration Operation from Broiler Breeding all the way down to Poultry Processing Operations.